 How to speed up Windows 10

-Windows 10 feeling sluggish?
+Does Windows 10 feel a bit sluggish for you?
 Read on for tips and tricks to speed up the OS

 Make shutting down Windows 10 faster